 Tampa Bay Rays: Evan Longoria, 261 Home Runs

 One of the other few active players on this list, Evan Longoria will be the Rays’ all-time home run leader for a while.
-The closest active Ray is Kevin Kiermaier with 75 homers prior to the 2022 season.
+The closest active Ray is Kevin Kiermaier with 82 homers following the 2022 season.
 The closest to Longoria is Carlos Peña with 163.
 That 98-homer difference is nearly the same as the difference between Peña and Jonny Gomes, who is 11th all-time with 66 homers for Tampa Bay.

 Longoria enjoyed five campaigns of 20-plus homers in his first six seasons (including three years of at least 30 dingers).
 However, his single-season career-high didn’t come until his age-30 season in 2016.
 Through 685 plate appearances that year, Longoria slugged 36 homers and drove in 98 runs.